alexeyp0708/bash-pma-composer/README.md

 }
 ## your any methods as commands
 ```
-This approach helps to declare the necessary commands in the necessary scripts.
+This approach helps to declare the necessary commands for the distribution installers scripts.